Radiative (anti)neutrino energy spectra from muon, pion, and kaon decays: Muon decay

 \subsection{Decay spectra and integrated cross sections}

-Combining all pieces together, we have reproduced $\mathrm{O} \left( \alpha \right)$ contribution to the muon lifetime both for small and finite electron masses~\cite{Berman:1958gx,Kinoshita:1958ru,Nir:1989rm,vanRitbergen:1999fi,Pak:2008qt,Sirlin:2012mh}
+Combining all pieces together, we have reproduced $\mathrm{O} \left( \alpha \right)$ contribution to the muon lifetime both for small and finite electron masses~\cite{Berman:1958gx,Kinoshita:1958ru,Nir:1989rm,vanRitbergen:1999fi,Pak:2008qt,Sirlin:2012mh}:

-We consider the effect of radiative corrections on neutrino energy spectra and flux-averaged cross sections in the following.
+Thus, we consider the effect of radiative corrections on (anti)neutrino energy spectra and flux-averaged cross sections.
 In the limit of vanishing electron mass, we obtain radiative electron antineutrino and muon neutrino energy spectra in agreement with QCD corrections to the lepton energy spectra in decays of heavy quarks~\cite{Jezabek:1988ja}